Cory Michael Smith

-Cory Michael Smith (born November 14, 1986) is an American actor, known for his role as Edward Nygma / The Riddler in the Fox television drama series Gotham.
-He appeared in Camp X-Ray in 2014.
+Cory Michael Smith (born November 14, 1986) is an American actor and producer.
 He appeared in 2013 in Breakfast at Tiffany's on Broadway, which starred Emilia Clarke.
+Smith is most well known for his role as The Riddler in the Fox series Gotham (2014–2019).
+He has appeared in several of Todd Haynes's films, including Carol (2015), Wonderstruck (2017), and May December (2023).
+Additional film roles include 1985 and First Man (both 2018), and Saturday Night (2024).
+The visual likeness of the character "Tanner" of the game Scrutinized, is based on him.

-Early life
+Early life and education

-Smith grew up in Columbus, Ohio, and graduated from Hilliard Darby High School in 2005.
+Cory Michael Smith was born on November 14, 1986 in Columbus, Ohio, where he grew up.
+He graduated from Hilliard Darby High School in 2005.
 He had aspirations ranging from becoming a concert pianist to a lawyer.

 While at Otterbein University, he was cast in such plays as The Scene, The Caucasian Chalk Circle, Who's Afraid of Virginia Woolf?, and Tartuffe.
-He majored in art musical theater and minored in jazz piano, although he considered dropping out of art musical theater for philosophy or pre-law.

 Career

-In 2011, Smith was seen in the New York City premiere of The Shaggs: Philosophy of the World at Playwrights Horizons and in 2009 to early 2012 could be seen in various regional theatre productions for the likes of New York Stage and Film.
+From 2009 until early 2012 Smith performed in various regional theatre productions for the likes of New York Stage and Film.
+In 2011, he was seen in the New York City premiere of The Shaggs: Philosophy of the World at Playwrights Horizons.
 He starred in The Fantasticks at both Barrington Stage Company and The Repertory Theatre of St. Louis.
 He was also seen in Edith Can Shoot Things and Hit Them.